J-Neuwford/RL-Maze/README.md

 # RL Maze (WIP)

-An reinforcement learning project to learn the fundamentals and underlying algorithms behind my favourite form of AI.
+A reinforcement learning project to learn the fundamentals and underlying algorithms behind my favourite form of AI.

 [- Screenshots](#screenshots)